go-micah/chat-cli/README.md

     $ ./bin/chat-cli prompt "How are you today?"

-You can also pipe in a file as part of your prompt like this:
+You can also read in a file from `stdin` as part of your prompt like this:

     $ cat myfile.go | ./bin/chat-cli prompt "explain this code"

+    or

+    $ ./bin/chat-cli prompt "explain this code" < myfile.go

 This will add `<document></document>` tags arround your document ahead of your prompt.
 This syntax works especially well with [Anthropic Claude](https://www.anthropic.com/product).
 Other models may produce different results.